Philip Kaufman's unrealized projects: Perfect Stranger

 In November 2001, Kaufman was attached to develop and direct the psychological thriller Perfect Stranger for Revolution Studios.
 At this stage, Kaufman had been eying Julia Roberts to play the lead and screenwriter Frank Renzulli was in talks to rewrite Jon Bokenkamp's original premise.
 The film was eventually made by director James Foley in 2007, starring Halle Berry and Bruce Willis.

 Untitled Louis Armstrong biopic

 Kaufman had also apparently worked on a drama based on the life of Louis Armstrong backed by Max Palevsky.

 I Was Interrupted

 In January 2006, Kaufman signed on to direct I Was Interrupted, a biopic about Nicholas Ray from a script by Oren Moverman.
 It was to have been adapted from Ray's memoir of the same name and chronicle the last decade of the late director's life.
 No start date was reported for the film.

 Challenger

 In May 2006, Kaufman was attached to direct Challenger starring David Strathairn as world-famous scientist Richard Feynman.
 Written by Nicole Perlman, the project was described as an investigative drama "in the vein of The Insider" that examined the role Feynman played in the probe of the Challenger shuttle explosion.

 2010s

+Change of Heart

+In February 2010, Kaufman was involved to direct a comedy called Change of Heart for Paul Schiff Productions, with Ben Stiller attached to star.
+The logline read: "One half of a lesbian couple trying to have a baby via artificial insemination hooks up with her last boyfriend in order to get pregnant."
+Its status was listed as "in development" but no further updates emerged.